 - Place beverage stations and supply cabinets close to dining rooms so that servers can reach them easily.

-- Mobile equipment needs clear pathways from storage areas.
+- Mobile equipment needs clear pathways from storage areas to where it is used.

 - Restaurants receive lots of deliveries, so design floor plans that make it easy to receive big orders.